ente-io/ente/README.md

 **You <u>should not</u> run this against your main acccount.**

-If you are interested in the official release of our desktop app, please star this repo.
+If you are interested in the official release of our desktop app, please ⭐ this repo.

 ---